ComicFix-com/Widgets/README.md

 # Widget Integration README

 This repository provides modules for integrating WhatsApp, Instagram, and Twitter widgets into your website with ease.
-Below are the instructions for setting up each widget using the provided modules.
+Follow the instructions below to set up each widget using the provided modules.

 ## WhatsApp Widget Integration

 To integrate the WhatsApp widget into your website, follow these steps:

-1. **Import the WhatsApp Widget Module**: Ensure you have the `WhatsAppWidget.js` file in your project.
+1. **Import the WhatsApp Widget Module**:
+   Ensure you have the `WhatsAppWidget.js` file in your project.

 2. **Add the Following Script to Your HTML**: